Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Purpose}

-Previous experiments show that our proposed online algorithms are indeed competitive with large saving.
-This section is designed to investigate the impact of changing cancellation fee while keeping other parameters unchanged.
-Whether competitiveness of online algorithms can be preserved in various scenarios remains a question to be answered.
-Based on intuition, when cancellation fee is relatively high, consumers tend to be inactive without taking extra thoughts for choosing to enroll or quit a fixed-rate plan as they do not tend to suffer huge punishment.
-Our goal is to find out if consumers still benefit from switching, and the gap between online algorithms and the offline optimal one.
-Ultimately, we long for guiding consumers on properly choosing their energy plans.
+Previous experiments show that our proposed online algorithms guarantee small cost ratios.
+This section is designed to investigate the impact of changing the cancellation fee on cost ratios while keeping other parameters unchanged.
+Based on intuition, a high cancellation fee prevents consumers from taking the initiative in choosing to change plans due to their fear of heavy punishment.

-To increase chances of switching between plans, we let cancellation fee $\beta$ vary from \$1 to \$100, with \$1 increment between each two trials.
-To understand its different influences under both constant and linearly decreasing cancellation fee settings, we conduct two experiments for them separately.
-Figure \ref{fig:save_beta} plots the average cost saving percentage of all families under 100 distinct constant cancellation fee settings.
-As for the linearly decreasing cancellation fee case, we divide $\beta$ by length {\sffamily L} to get $\alpha$ in each trial, and results are shown in Figure \ref{fig:save_beta_dim}.
+Mathematically, the plan length {\sffamily L} stays still, and cancellation fee $\beta$ varies from \$5 to \$100, with a \$5 increment between every two trials.
+For the ease of demonstration, we only show results of the `base' demand type.
+It is foreseeable that other demand types follow.
+As the lack of theoretical guarantee for problem \textbf{dSP}, we add a na\"ive online algorithm Greedy to be compared with.
+Figure \ref{fig:save_beta_box_cr} and \ref{fig:save_beta_dim_box_cr} plot the cost ratio change of all `base' type families against 20 distinct cancellation fee settings.